 What I like about this monitor is it’s not only budget-friendly but it also has USB C video ports.
 Can you guess what I’m hinting at?
 Yes, this monitor can be used with Samsung Dex on your S8 or newer Android phone.
 Attach this monitor to your phone, add a keyboard and mouse, and you can have a really nice laptop-like workspace.
 Very cool.

 Price Range: $100 – $150

-This portable monitor is a budget-friendly choice, so it doesn’t have any bells and whistles.
+This portable monitor is a budget-friendly choice, so it doesn’t have many bells and whistles.
 While this one is budget-friendly, there are some things you need to know.
-For starters, it has USB Type A port, the same ports that are on your laptop.
+For starters, it has USB Type-A port, the same ports that are on your laptop.

 What you need is a Type A to Type A USB cable, and make sure it’s plugged into a USB 3.0 port that supports video as well as data, which not all laptops have.
 So while some people are happy with this one, you need to make sure it’s compatible with your devices.

 - USB-C (One for charging and the other for data)